Gui-Yom/graphql-dsl/README.md

 ## Installation

-Artifacts are only published to Github Packages.
+Artifacts are published to Github Packages.
 With Gradle :

 ```kotlin
 repositories {